rsmp-nordic/rsmp_website/index.md

 Example of what RSMP can be used for:

- - Monitor roadside equipment, eg. keep an eye out for errors on traffic signals or variable message signs.
+ - Monitor roadside equipment, e.g. keep an eye out for errors on traffic signals or variable message signs.
- - Manage traffic, eg. by changing signal programs, change green times, or change content on variable message signs.
+ - Manage traffic, e.g. by changing signal programs, change green times, or change content on variable message signs.
  - Collect data from equipment such as counting stations or bicycle barometers.
  - Prioritize different types of traffic such as bicycles, buses, and trams.
  - Automate traffic scenario management for optimizing daily traffic flows and handling traffic incidents.